 Additionally, an officer has the right to use “reasonable force” to require you to take a chemical test if you refuse to consent.

-We Defend Against All Kinds of DUI Offenses
+We Defend Against A Variety of DUI Offenses

 There are different levels of DUIs in Ohio.
 Therefore, penalties vary according to how many times you’ve been convicted.